-(1) The ERCOT Transmission Project and Information Tracking (TPIT) report contains the status of the transmission projects (60 kV and above) that have a material impact to the flow of power in the ERCOT System updated by the Steady State Working Group (SSWG).(2) The transmission projects listed in the TPIT report are typically projects that are planned for completion by a Transmission Service Provider (TSP) within the near-term planning horizon.
+(1) The ERCOT Transmission Project and Information Tracking (TPIT) report contains the status of the transmission projects (60 kV and above) that have a material impact on the flow of power on the ERCOT System updated by the Steady State Working Group (SSWG).
+The following types of planned transmission projects are considered to have a material impact on the flow of power:

+New transmission line;

+Transmission line work to increase the line rating;

+Reactive device installation (capacitor bank, reactor bank, FACTS device, etc.);

+New or upgraded autotransformer; or

+New or reconfigured substation that possess more than two through-flow lines if the change affects the transmission line, autotransformer, rating, topology, or buses are joined or split that were previously not.

+(2) Examples of projects that may be excluded from the TPIT report:

+Minor physical change to a transmission line that does not affect the flow of power;

+Impedance change that can be reasonably attributed to a rounding error or recalculation of parameters with no actual construction;

+Planning model record fields such as “Machine”, “Branch”, “Load PSS/E Identifier” or other modeling parameters that are not related to actual construction; or

+Replacement of failed equipment (even if it results in a rating and/or impedance change).

+(3) The transmission projects listed in the TPIT report are typically projects that are planned for completion by a Transmission Service Provider (TSP) within the near-term planning horizon.
 Projects that may not be listed in the TPIT report include:

 (a) Any project that requires Regional Planning Group (RPG) review and has not completed the review process;